 How did such an inefficient solution become so common?

 - Cost: consumers save time, checks, and postage when they pay bills electronically.
 But despite some attempts at shifting the cost of paper bills over the years, consumers generally don’t pay for bills to be mailed to them.

 - Habit: people are creatures of habit, and it’s not necessarily irrational.
 Consumers worry about missing bill payments if they don’t have a physical bill in front of them, reminding them that payment is due.

-- Difficulty of finding information: J.D.
-Power found that while customer satisfaction as a whole goes up with electronic billing, ease of finding information on electronic bills can be reduced.
+- The difficulty of finding information: J.D.
+Power found that while customer satisfaction as a whole goes up with electronic billing, the ease of finding information on electronic bills can be reduced.